Futurecanoe7244/pro-micro-macro-pad/README.md

 the build guide is in the root of the zip

   the hardware list

   1. arduino pro micro must be a pro micro
   2. 16 keyboard switches of desired type
   3. 3d printed parts
   4. wire preferrably two colors but one will work if you have a way to mark some of them
   5. solder better if lead but any kind for electronics will work
   6. keycaps custom ones you can make here easily to print https://vostoklabs.github.io/SVG-keycap-generator/ for more icons visit here https://simpleicons.org/ must be printed with a 0.2mm nozzle and a printer that can do at least two colors
   7. hot glue and hot glue gun
   8. super glue
   9. kapton tape to insulate the arduino if printed insulator does not fit because of the wires being too long
   10. usb c cable for arduino than can transfer data
+  11. machine screws and nuts the smallest screw with a matching nut is needed to put back plate on